 These revelations confirm that even Cybersecurity companies, those designed to protect consumer assets, are not safe from cyberattacks.
 Most importantly, ImmuniWeb’s research was an exploration into the adeptness of our cybersecurity measures, and an analysis of the leakage of private data on the Dark Web.

-The research included 398 companies headquartered in 26 countries, mostly the US and Europe.
+The research included 398 companies headquartered in 26 countries, mostly US and Europe.
 Out of these, only those from Switzerland, Portugal, and Italy did not suffer from damage to critical data.
 ImmuniWeb used their signature online Domain Security Test, which combines the elements of Machine Learning with a proprietary OSINT technology, to excavate the amount of data leaked on the Dark Web.
 The test gathers information from hacking forums, underground marketplaces, IRC and Telegram channels, public code repositories, and WhatsApp groups.

 Use of professional email addresses on adult video sites or adult dating sites was another important cause of the leaks.
 This allows third parties to access company credentials and opens up avenues for trojan horses (like Qbot and Emotet) to hack into company software.

 Companies themselves are also responsible for this maladministration.
-They keep using old, outdated, and vulnerable software and ignore PCI DDS and General Data Protection Regulation (GDPR) requirements.
+They keep using old, outdated, and vulnerable softwares, and ignore PCI DDS and General Data Protection Regulation (GDPR) requirements.

 Ilia Kolochenko, CEO & Founder of ImmuniWeb, said “Today, cybercriminals endeavor to maximize their profits and minimize their risks by targeting trusted third parties instead of going after the ultimate victims.
 These third parties, ranging from law firms to IT companies usually lack internal expertise and budget required to react quickly to the growing spectrum of targeted attacks.”
 She also stated that the hackers’ task was simply to “crack the weakest link”.